reniven/medibook/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) creating a doctor appointment website.
+This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) creating a doctor appointment website called MediBook.
+Click [here](https://medibook-l7196oikd-renivens-projects.vercel.app/) to go the website or run the server on your own local device.

 ## Getting Started